Scruffy (1938 film)

 Scruffy is a 1938 British comedy family film directed by Randall Faye and starring Jack Melford, Billy Merson and Peter Gawthorne.
+It was made as a quota quickie at Cricklewood Studios.
 A young boy runs away from his wealthy home, and thanks to his dog Scruffy, ends up living with a burglar.

 Plot

 Young orphan Michael is adopted by rich Mrs Pottinger as a playmate for Adam, her spoilt only child.
 Because Mrs Pottinger does not like dogs, Michael must leave his beloved dog Scruffy behind at the orphanage.
 Micheal hates his new home.
 On Christmas Eve two of the boys from the orphanage bring Scruffy to see Michael.
 Michael and Scruffy run away meeting young burglar Jim.
 Michael moves into the barge Jim shares with his friend Golly.
 A policeman recognises Michael, and Jim and Golly are arrested for abduction.
 They promise to go straight and Michael is allowed to remain with them.